sonyarianto/graphql-nodejs-concept/README.md

 # graphql-nodejs-concept
 Understanding GraphQL sometimes hard and confusing.
-That's why I create this simple project (using minimal framework and using array to represent database) to learn and understand GraphQL by creating simple project.
+That's why I create this simple project (using minimal framework and using array to represent database) to learn and understand GraphQL.

 In this imaginary project let say we have data of `artists` and `songs`.
 Songs have relation to artists.